If you are putting your home up for sale, should you consider having your own building inspection? Should this be part of your “sellers info pack”?

 Realistically, the last thing that you want is to have your deal fall through because of an unknown problem uncovered by the buyer’s building report.
 This is especially true if it is a minor problem and could easily have been repaired ahead of time — if only you had known about it.

 Real estate agents often bemoan how many transactions can fall over because of building inspection surprises.
-Not only can it cause one purchaser to withdraw, the agent must now disclose to any future purchaser this has occurred.
+Not only can it cause one purchaser to withdraw, but the agent must also now disclose to any future purchaser this has occurred.

-By the same token, do you want your sold home sold, or do you want to receive notice of legal action a few years down the line because your house had issues that weren’t disclosed?
+By the same token, do you want your old home sold, or do you want to receive notice of legal action a few years down the line because your house had issues that weren’t disclosed?
 Click on the following link if you want to read about an Auckland High Court case against a vendor and a building report in Edwards vs. Cull .

 So if the answer is “yes” to providing a pre-sale builders report than here are some things to consider before commissioning a report.

 In a perfect world, every house being sold would be sold with a building report from an industry assessed building surveyor.
 Right now that only leaves you a BOINZ Accredited Building Surveyor, like Realsure surveyors, or an NZIBS Registered Building Surveyor.

 All buyers would know every home will have maintenance and would know to focus on the report Summary where the significant or urgent matters only would be laid out.

 Owners could choose to repair, provide quotes, or merely supply the report and let the purchaser choose.
 Homes could be advertised accurately to attract the best-matched buyer and genuinely well-maintained homes could rightly achieve the premium price they deserved.

 Alas, we are not in that world yet; rather the quality of reports vary dramatically and for every competent building surveyors report there is an “expert” house inspector ready to provide a report so different you would wonder whether it was the same home.